JdejesusIsaac/DataSelfieApp/README.md

 3.using Fetch() to POST'.
 Sending data to server

 4.Saving data to NeDB.
-"DataBase" Npm
+"DataBase"

 5.Retrieving data from NeDB. "creating route".